Famesmyname/Multiple-Choice-Quiz-App/README.md

 ## Version History

-1.0     -Release version with requested features and functionality 1.1     -Added penalty of 10 seconds off the clock for wrong answers (JS 173-175)
+1.0     -Release version with requested features and functionality 1.1     -Added penalty of 10 seconds off the clock for wrong answers (JS 178-180)
         -Have highscore render after page is refresh which pulls saved scores.
-(JS 25,241)
+(JS 27-28) -Added a clear score button to clear the high score (JS 244-249)